This post may include affiliate links that earn us a small commission.

 - Sugar – to provide sweetness to the dressing and salad

 - Dijon Mustard – It adds zest and flavor to the vinaigrette.
 Dijon mustard is stronger in flavor and a bit spicier than regular mustard.

 - Oregano and parsley – commonly used herbs to make the salad base more interesting.

 - Salt and pepper – for seasoning as per taste

-- Quinoa - I prefer red quinoa.
+- Quinoa – I prefer red quinoa.
 Unfortunately, I could not get it nearby this time.
 White will do it, too, but red adds more color to the dish, is chewy and works beautifully in salads.
 From nutritional aspects, all three color variants – white, black or red are similar.

 - Feta cheese – Popular and one of the best cheeses for salad.
 Salty and tangy work very well with olive oil-based dressings.
 Omit the cheese to make a gluten-free and vegan version.

 - Sunflower seeds – Another superfood to the mix.

-- Parsley - adds freshness and slight bitterness and goes perfectly with quinoa-based salads.
+- Fresh herbs – Parsley adds freshness and a trace of slight bitterness and goes perfectly with quinoa-based salads.
 Fresh cilantro is a good option too.

 - (Additions) – You can also add cooked chickpeas, olives, shredded carrots, avocado, etc. You may choose to squeeze a spoonful of lemon juice for that citrus flavor.

 How to Cook Quinoa?

 I am sharing with you all that is required to cook Quinoa properly.
 It will take 20 minutes at the most for two cups of quinoa.

 Advisable to rinse quickly and thoroughly before cooking.
 The reason being Quinoa grains have a bitter coating on their hull called Saponin.
 This gives it a bitter taste which we would like to avoid.